keuperj/Carme/README.md

 ## Comming soon...
 * The Carme prototype (beta) is currently up and running on our Cluster
-* First public beta reales: End 2018
+* First public beta reales: February 2019
-* First stable release: Mid 2019
+* First stable release: June 2019

 ## Who is behind Carme?
 * Carme is currently developed at the machine learning group of the Fraunhofer Competence Center HPC